amrrashor/NodeJs-Endpoint/README.md

 # Installation
 To set up and run the Node.js endpoint locally, follow these steps:

-Clone the repository containing the endpoint code.
+1- Clone the repository containing the endpoint code.

-Open a terminal or command prompt and navigate to the project directory.
+2- Open a terminal or command prompt and navigate to the project directory.

-Install the dependencies by running the following command:
+3- Install the dependencies by running the following command:

-npm install
+`npm install`

-Start the server using the following command:
+4- Start the server using the following command:

-nodemon app.js
+`nodemon app.js`

 This command will launch the server using Nodemon, which automatically restarts the server whenever changes are made to the source code.